okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 > **Note:** If an error occurs, the cause may be one of the following:
 >   * The TXT or CNAME record may not have propagated yet.
 >   * There may be a copy and paste issue with the values.
->   * There may be an operational issue with Let's Encrypt which can be checked with [https://letsencrypt.status.io/](https://letsencrypt.status.io/).
-If you configure your DNS records and click **Next** to verify the records too quickly, Okta detects the DNS records, but Let's Encrypt hasn't detected them yet, which causes a failed authorization.
+>   * There may be an operational issue with Let's Encrypt which you can check with [https://letsencrypt.status.io/](https://letsencrypt.status.io/).
+After you configure your DNS records you might click **Next** too quickly to verify the records.
+In that case, it's possible that the DNS records are verifiable by Okta but not yet by Let's Encrypt.
+The result is a failed authorization.
 A warning notification appears: `A new TXT value has been generated.
-Update your DNS record with the new TXT value, wait for it to propagate, and then return here to verify.` Okta generates a new TXT record for you to paste into your domain provider.
-Wait a few minutes, and then retry the **Next** button.
+Update your DNS record with the new TXT value, wait for it to propagate, and then return here to verify.`

 ## Use your own certificate